-As workers in Gambia move to a four-day week, the spotlight has been cast onto why Britons now spend more time at work than before ‘technology’ was even a word.
+Researchers have cast the spotlight on why Britons now spend more time at work than before ‘technology’ was even a word.

 “Because computers, if used for their intended purpose, are much quicker than the quills everyone was using when the working week was invented.